Hide mobile menu

 How does a redraw facility work?

 If you’ve been researching home loans, you may have seen something called a ‘redraw facility’.
-They can be a great feature to have on your home loan, but what exactly are they?
+It can be a great feature to have on your home loan, but what exactly is it?
 Read on to find out.

 What is a redraw facility?